Unlocking time-dependent $CP$ violation without signal vertexing at $B$ factories: Time-dependent asymmetry from the tag decay time

 Dilution due to time resolution is the dominant limitation to the sensitivity to $\mathcal{A}_\cp'(\ttag)$ as misreconstructing the time clearly degrades the observed time modulation.
 Figure~\ref{fig:SCresScan} shows uncertainties on the \cp-violating coefficients $S$ and $C$ as functions of the resolution on either \ttag, in the case of the asymmetry $\mathcal{A}_\cp'(\ttag)$, or \deltat, in the case of a standard asymmetry $\mathcal{A}_\cp(\deltat)$.
-To single out the relevant dependence, here we are assuming a signal-only sample of $10^3$ perfectly tagged decays.
+To single out the relevant dependence, here we are assuming a signal-only sample of $10^3$ perfectly flavor-tagged decays.
 Resolutions are intended as the widths of the relevant Gaussian functions.
 All uncertainties increase as the resolution on the relevant time measurement worsens.
-The uncertainties from our approach are worse than the standard uncertainties.
-The $C$ uncertainty from our approach depends weakly on the time resolution and saturates at the level expected in a time-integrated measurement~\footnote{A time-integrated measurement of $C$ is feasible because, for \Bz mesons, the mixing period is comparable to their lifetime.
+When both the tag and signal vertices are available, the uncertainties with the $\ttag$-based approach are worse than those with the standard \deltat-based method, because of the dampening effects from Eq.~\ref{eqn_SC_dumping} and the time shift $\hat{t}$ of $\mathcal{A}_{\cp}'(\ttag)$.
+The $C$ uncertainties depend weakly on the time resolution and saturate at the level expected in a time-integrated measurement, which is feasible because, for \Bz mesons, the oscillation period is comparable to their lifetime.
 As a result, the cosine term in the asymmetry of Eq.~(\ref{eqn_acp}) does not average out.
-The observable asymmetry is, however, reduced by a factor $1 - 2\chi$, where $\chi = \frac{(\Delta m, \tau)^2}{2(1 + (\Delta m, \tau)^2)} \simeq 0.18$.}.
-The $S$ uncertainty from our approach is nearly constant up to a resolution of about 0.5\,ps.
-At poorer time resolutions, it deteriorates as expected from the damping of the oscillation amplitude, which is approximately $\exp[-(\Delta m\, \sigma)^2/2]$, where $\sigma$ is the time resolution~\cite{Moser:1996xf}.
+The time-integrated asymmetry is, however, reduced by a factor $1 - 2\chi$, where $\chi = (\Delta m\, \tau)^2/[2(1 + (\Delta m\, \tau)^2)] \approx 0.18$.
+The $S$ uncertainties are nearly constant up to a resolution of about 0.5\,ps.
+At poorer time resolutions, they deteriorate as expected from the damping of the oscillation amplitude, which is approximately $\exp[-(\Delta m\, \sigma)^2/2]$, where $\sigma$ is the time resolution~\cite{Moser:1996xf}.
 Figure~\ref{fig:SCresScan} shows also the linear correlation between $S$ and $C$ as a function of the time resolution.
 In measurements based on \ttag, the correlation is nonzero (approximately 20\%) because the restriction $0< \ttag < +\infty$ does not allow the cancellation of correlations between negative and positive $\Delta t$ that occurs in the standard method.